wangcmath/wangcmath.github.io/_pages/about.md

 **There are some openings for graduate students (MSc, Ph.D.), research assistants, and post-docs in my team.
 Please contact me if you are interested.**

-Chao Wang is an assistant professor at the Southern University of Science and Technology ([SUSTech](https://sustech.edu.cn/en/)).
+Chao Wang is an assistant professor at <a href="https://sustech.edu.cn/en/" style="color:#2eb8b8;text-decoration:none;"> Southern University of Science and Technology  </a> (SUSTech).
 Before joining SUSTech, Chao was a postdoctoral researcher at the University of California Davis.
-He worked with Prof. [Chen-Nee Chuah](https://www.ece.ucdavis.edu/~chuah/rubinet/).
+He worked with Prof. <a href="https://sustech.edu.cn/en/](https://www.ece.ucdavis.edu/~chuah/rubinet/)" style="color:#2eb8b8;text-decoration:none;"> Chen-Nee Chuah </a>.
 He completed his Ph.D. in Mathematics from The Chinese University of Hong Kong under the direction of Prof. [Raymond Chan](http://personal.cityu.edu.hk/rhfchan/) and worked closely with Prof. [Robert Plemmons](https://faculty.sites.wfu.edu/plemmons/) at Wake Forest University.
 Previously, he worked with Prof. [Yifei Lou](https://sites.google.com/site/louyifei/) at the University of Texas (UT) Dallas and Prof. [Xun Jia](https://www.hopkinsmedicine.org/profiles/details/xun-jia) at UT Southwestern Medical Center.

 His research interests include scientific computing, compressed sensing, interdisciplinary mathematical modeling, convex and nonconvex optimization, medical imaging, machine learning, and numerical linear algebra.